annegentle/create-demo/README.rst

  * Having the docs source files in a /docs folder.
  * Adding an empty `.nojekyll` file in the root of the /docs folder.
+ * Having a script that builds the static files for the GitHub Action to run.
  * Adding a new target to the `Makefile` and `make.bat` file::

     github: